tpeczek/Lib.Web.Mvc/README.md

 ## Documentation

-The library documentation is available on [NuDoq](http://www.nudoq.org/#!/Projects/Lib.Web.Mvc) or as a part of the release (chm file).
+The library documentation is available as a part of the release (chm file).

 There is also a series of blog posts describing key features of the library: